 Materials Claimed Returned

-To have fine removed for items-claimed-returned, patrons must write a letter of appeal and make an appointment with the Library Director, George W. Loveland.
+To have fine removed for items-claimed-returned, patrons must write a letter of appeal and make an appointment with the Dean of the Library, Robert Cagna.

 Replacement charges for all materials are based on average cost per item.
 Patrons will be expected to pay the replacement cost, plus billing fees and/or fines.